MindscapeHQ/raygun4java/README.md

 These instructions assume you have a Maven project with a POM file set up in Eclipse, but this is also applicable to other IDEs and environments.

 1. Open your project's pom.xml in Eclipse.
 Click on Dependencies -> Add.
 In the pattern search box, type `com.mindscapehq`.
-2. Add com.mindscape.raygun4java and com.mindscapehq.core, version 1.2.6.
-If you are working in a web environment, get the webprovider jar too.
+2. Add **com.mindscape.raygun4java** and **com.mindscapehq.core**, version 1.2.7.

+    If you are working in a web environment, add **com.mindscapehq.webprovider** jar too.

     If you wish to grab the example project, you can also get the sampleapp jar.
 3. Save your POM, and the dependencies should appear in Maven Dependencies.

 ### With Maven and a command shell